Slack Guidelines

 Specific Channel Rules

-- Questions and discourse around upstream contributions and development to kubernetes.#kubernetes-careers
+- Questions and discourse around getting started contributing to Kubernetes.kubernetes-org-members

 - Job openings for positions working with/on/around Kubernetes.
-Postings must include:- A link to the posting or job description.
+These must be postings for specific jobs, not “cattle calls” for general tech hiring.
+You may also post resumes if you are looking to be hired.
+Job postings must include:- A link to the posting or job description.

 - The business name that will employ the Kubernetes hire.